GSP

 CURLcode curl_easy_setopt(CURL *handle, CURLOPT_FTPPORT, char *spec);

 Pass a pointer to a null-terminated string as parameter.
-It specifies that the FTP transfer will be made actively and the given string will be used to get the IP address to use for the FTP PORT instruction.
+It specifies that the FTP transfer should be made actively and the given string is used to get the IP address to use for the FTP PORT instruction.

-The PORT instruction tells the remote server to connect to our specified IP address.
-The string may be a plain IP address, a host name, a network interface name (under Unix) or just a '-' symbol to let the library use your system's default IP address.
-Default FTP operations are passive, and thus will not use PORT.
+The PORT instruction tells the remote server to do a TCP connect to our specified IP address.
+The string may be a plain IP address, a hostname, a network interface name (under Unix) or just a '-' symbol to let the library use your system's default IP address.
+Default FTP operations are passive, and does not use the PORT command.

 The address can be followed by a ':' to specify a port, optionally followed by a '-' to specify a port range.
-If the port specified is 0, the operating system will pick a free port.
-If a range is provided and all ports in the range are not available, libcurl will report CURLE_FTP_PORT_FAILED for the handle.
+If the port specified is 0, the operating system picks a free port.
+If a range is provided and all ports in the range are not available, libcurl reports CURLE_FTP_PORT_FAILED for the handle.
 Invalid port/range settings are ignored.
-IPv6 addresses followed by a port or portrange have to be in brackets.
+IPv6 addresses followed by a port or port range have to be in brackets.
 IPv6 addresses without port/range specifier can be in brackets.

 Examples with specified ports: